projectcalico/calico/maintenance/ebpf/ebpf-and-eks.md

 ### Send us feedback

-The eBPF dataplane is still fairly new, and we want to hear about your experience.
+We would love to hear about your experience with the eBPF dataplane.
 Please don’t hesitate to connect with us via the {% include open-new-window.html text='Calico Users Slack' url='http://slack.projectcalico.org/' %} group.